-Publishing book and articles on above subjects, in the form of journals, bulletins, books etc.
+Publishing book and articles on above subjects, in the form of journals bulletins, books and etc.

-17. Museum and exhibition.
+17. Museums and exhibitions.

-Organizing exhibitions of above materials and other similar function.
+Organising exhibitions of above materials and other similar function.

-Achievements.
+ACHIEVEMENTS.

 Having said all above, we have to look into its achievements in the past 25 years.
 I have seen that some work has been done in all the above fields, although little in some, more in others and negligible in the third.

 The reasons are simple.
-This type of work is highly specialized, and there is no limit either to the knowledge at scope.
-Sindhology as it is constituted, works under its director and is one man-show.
-His being responsible to Vice Chancellor of the University, is purely to financial and administrative control, but technically he is the boss.
+This type of work is highly specialised, and there is no limit either to the knowledge or scope.
+Sindhology as it is constituted, works under its director and is one manshow.
+His being responsible to Vice Chancellor of the university, is purely for financial and administrative control, but technically he is the boss.

 Attempts to have a board to govern it have failed, as the board was redundant without any powers.
-A few, Sub-committees formed, worked as endorsing signaturies to the action, already taken by the Director.
-Since the Board was arbitrarily constituted by a Vice-Chancellor for a fixed period, the succeeding Vice Chancellor not considering it binding, did not reconstitute the Board.
+A few sub-committees formed worked as endorsing signatories to the actions, already taken by the Director.
+Since the Board was arbitarity constituted by a Vice-Chancellor for a fixed period, the succeeding Vice Chancellors not considering it a binding, did not re-constitute the Board.
 Even during the period it worked, some members were not notified at all, the others did not get agenda, or minutes and thus members got disinterested.

-What needed to be done, was permanent committees for various factions and each committee having scope to enlarge or add in each of the above fields members from reputed provincial, inter-provincial organization or international specialists.
+What needed to be done, was permanent committees for various functions and each committee having scope to enlarge or add in each of the above fields, members from reputed provincial, inter-provincial organisations or international specialists.
 A small office of one secretary could have corresponded on behalf of these committees.
-Since there is no dearth of material in all these fields, a system to collect materials, could have been built in a few years and the rest would have followed with certainly.
+Since there is no dearth of material in all these fields, a system to collect material could have been built in a few years and the rest would have followed with certainty.